Phrase Research: Find the Terms Customers Search

-Every SEO campaign depends on targeting the right keywords.
-Optimising for the wrong terms, keywords with no search volume, that do not match buyer intent, or that are too competitive for the current authority level, produces traffic that does not convert into business.
+Every campaign depends on targeting the right phrases.
+Optimising for the wrong terms, phrases with no search volume, that do not match buyer intent, or that are too competitive for the current authority level, produces traffic that does not convert into business.

-Effective keyword research identifies the terms at the intersection of three factors:
+Effective phrase research identifies the terms at the intersection of three factors:

 • Search volume: Enough people search for this term each month to make it worth targeting